takepayments Review: The Best Payment Solution for UK Businesses?

 My experience with takepayments' retail EPOS system

 However, other testers and I did encounter some issues.
 While the system was generally easy to navigate, in the backend, a lot of testers found the process of adding products unnecessarily complex.
-In the front end, some also had trouble applying discounts and adding customer details due to a lack of visual cues on the interface.

 A lot of us also found the touchscreen on the terminal overly sensitive, which made scrolling difficult since we were often accidentally clicking on tools.